Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create new fillable form elements in a PDF document.'
-This is a specific verb+resource pair that distinguishes it from siblings like 'fill_forms' or 'pdf_add_annotations_images_fields'.
+The description clearly states the tool's function: 'Create new fillable form elements in a PDF document.'
+This is a specific verb (create) + resource (fillable form elements in PDFs), and it distinguishes from similar siblings like pdf_add_annotations_images_fields by focusing on form elements.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.